 You will have 1 cook per group.
 The number of porters depends of the size of the group.
 For a group of 2 trekkers, they will have 4 porters, 4 trekkers will have 6 porters, 6 trekkers will have 9 porters, 8 trekkers will have 12 porters.

-The Hucuy Qosqo Trek Machu Picchu is a 16 kms/10 hike through the Andes in the Cusco region.
+The Huchuy Qosqo to Trek Machu Picchu is a 16 km/10m hike through the Andes in the Cusco region.
 The maximum altitude reached is 4,200m/13,779ft.
-The Trail is easy to moderate difficulty trek.
-You have to be moderately fit and take regular exercise.
+The Trail´s difficulty is easy to moderate.
+You have to be moderately fit and exercise regularly.